 - Loss of coordination

 If your pet has had contact with rubbing alcohol and shows any of these symptoms, seek veterinary attention immediately.
 Alcohol poisoning can be fatal if left untreated.
 If you cannot reach your veterinarian, call the Pet Poison Helpline at (855) 764- 7661 or the ASPCA Animal Poison Control Center at (888) 426-4435.

 Flea prevention tips

-If your dog is often in communal areas with other dogs, like dog parks, kennels, or day care centers, or if you have a cat who is allowed to roam outdoors, consider adding a medicated flea prevention treatment, which can deter fleas and their eggs.
-Regularly washing bedding and other fabric items, like harnesses, collars, leashes, and pet beds, can also reduce the risk of a flea infestation in your home or on your pet.
-Vacuuming and steam cleaning carpet, fabric furniture, and structures like cat towers is a great way to rid areas of any fleas or flea eggs that may already exist, as well as keeping your yard trimmed and cleaned of debris.
-To kill fleas naturally, sprinkling food-grade diatomaceous earth onto affected areas will kill fleas and is safe for pets if accidentally ingested.
+If your dog spends time with other dogs in places like dog parks, kennels, or day care centers, or if you have a cat who is permitted to roam outdoors, an approved medicated flea control is recommended.
+Regularly wash bedding and other fabric items, like harnesses, collars, leashes, and pet beds.
+Vacuum and steam clean carpets, fabric furniture, and structures like cat towers to rid areas of fleas or flea eggs that may already exist.

 Keep your yard trimmed and cleaned of debris.
 To kill fleas and flea larvae naturally and safely in your yard, sprinkle food-grade diatomaceous earth during dry months or on areas that remain dry, especially where pets rest.
 Diatomaceous earth only works as a natural flea killer in dust form, so rain and watering will render it useless.